Bartłomiej Sienkiewicz: Parliamentary career

 In the 2019 elections, Sienkiewicz won a seat in the Ninth Sejm, having run as the leader of the Civic Platform list in the Kielce district and receiving 35,009 votes.
 After the elections, he joined the PO and in January 2020 filed his candidacy for party chairman.
 As a result of the vote in the same month, he came in last place among the four candidates.

 Sienkiewicz was again elected to the Parliament in the general election on 15 October 2023.

 Minister of Culture and National Heritage, 2023–2024

 He was appointed Minister of Culture and National Heritage on 13 December 2023 to the cabinet led by Donald Tusk.
-On 19 December 2023, he illegally dismissed the directors of TVP, Polish Radio and PAP, leading to the 2023 takeover of TVP.
+On 19 December 2023, he dismissed the directors of TVP, Polish Radio and PAP.

-The move was met with criticism and accusations of illegality by the dismissed management and the opposition Law and Justice party, causing a parliamentary intervention in the TVP headquarters.
+The move was met with accusations of illegality and protests by the dismissed management and the opposition Law and Justice party.

 On 25 April 2024, Sienkiewicz resigned from the ministry and announced his candidacy for the European Parliament in elections to be held on 9 June, waiting for the president to have accepted his resignation.